 I’m a big fan of helping others learn more about history – particularly when it involves thinking a little bit of the box to make the subject really come to life.
 I was genuinely impressed recently when my brother, a teacher at Purwell School in Hitchin, Hertfordshire, began to describe to me how the teaching staff at that school had done exactly that.

-In this instance they’d used Joe Sacco’s magnificent graphic novel The Great War as the foundation for a school project exploring WW1 with primary school children.
+In this instance they’d used Joe Sacco’s magnificent graphic novel as the foundation for a school project exploring WW1 with primary school children.
 I asked him if he’d agree to tell me about more about it here, and he was kind enough to agree.
 The resulting interview is below.

 What was the occasion for doing this as a project?

 I’m a teacher at Purwell School in Hitchin, North Hertfordshire and the Headmaster and all the staff wanted to do something special to commemorate the 100th anniversary of the outbreak of the First World War.
 As a school, we’ve got children from ages from four to eleven (Reception to Year Six) and we were really keen to find a way for all the children to understand a bit more about the War on an individual level.
 It was a whole school thing, with a whole day dedicated to working on it.

 Technically it was an off-curriculum day, but it undoubtedly touched on various parts of the curriculum as well – from drama, to literacy, to more creative projects.

 What was the reason for selecting Joe Sacco’s “The Great War” for the central theme?